 Entrants to Accredited BAFRA membership are required to have:-

-At least five years experience in the profession N.B. four years in the case of BAFRA Associate Graduate members, and have been running their own business for at least 1 year.
+At least five years experience in the profession N.B. four years in the case of BAFRA Associate Graduate members, and have been running their own business for at least two years.

 The highest standards in cabinet making and finishing skills plus similarly high standards in some more specialist skills such as gilding, boullework, oriental lacquerwork, textile conservation, upholstery, seat weaving etc.